HMY Britannia: Visitor attraction

+From 2019, the MV Fingal has been permanently berthed near Britannia at the Albert Dock Basin.
+The Fingal is a former Northern Lighthouse Board ship converted into a boutique hotel owned by the Royal Yacht Britannia Trust.

 Proposals for successor

 Proposals for the construction of a new royal yacht, perhaps financed through a loan or by the royal family's own funds, have made little headway.
-In December 2019 it was reported that the late Sir Donald Gosling donated £50 million in his will to pay for it.
+In 2019 it was reported that the late Sir Donald Gosling donated £50 million in his will to pay for it.

-In May 2021, it was reported that Prime Minister Boris Johnson would announce the construction of a new royal yacht, named after Prince Philip, Duke of Edinburgh, "within weeks".
-On 29 May, Johnson announced that the "new national flagship" – a ship rather than a luxury yacht – would enter service within the next four years and cost up to £200 million.
-The following day it was reported that government plans to name the ship after the Duke of Edinburgh were not well-received amongst royal sources, and these plans had subsequently been "abandoned".
-By 2022 plans had progressed to two favoured design teams.
-It was reported in October 2022 that Chancellor Jeremy Hunt was planning to scrap plans for a new yacht as part of a package of spending cuts.
+In May 2021, Prime Minister Boris Johnson announced the construction of a new royal yacht, named after Prince Philip, Duke of Edinburgh.
+He said that the "new national flagship" – a ship rather than a luxury yacht – would enter service within the next four years and cost up to £200 million.
+By 2022 plans had progressed to two favoured design teams, and cost estimates were up to £250m, with annual running costs of up to £30m.
+In November 2022, the Sunak government cancelled the plans in favour of the procurement of a multi-role ocean surveillance ship.